 Everything changed when I went to Haiti to provide high-risk obstetric and general medical care.
-I don’t mean to sound glib, given the poverty and attendant starvation in that country (please read my blogs about my experiences there), but I sometimes think of that month as my inadvertent detox.
+I don’t mean to sound glib, given the poverty and attendant starvation in that country, but I sometimes think of that month as my inadvertent detox.

 I lost those extra eight pounds, completely stopped craving sugar and carbs, slept easily for the first time in over a year in spite of being on a cot under mosquito netting in a malaria-ridden country, and came back home physically refreshed in spite of a grueling month of medical work.